mirage/mirage-www/tmpl/wiki/talks.md

 ### Programming the Xen Cloud with OCaml (OCaml Workshop, Sep 2012)

 [Dave's presentation](http://www.youtube.com/watch?v=dJlHBS7sP_c&feature=plcp)
-at the 2012 OCaml Users and Developers Workshop, describing Mirage and its use as a way to build VMs for Xen in OCaml.
+at the 2012 OCaml Users and Developers Workshop, describing MirageOS and its use as a way to build VMs for Xen in OCaml.

 <div class="flex-video">